Murder of Becky Watts

 Rebecca Marie Watts (3 June 1998 – 19 February 2015) was a British student from Bristol who was murdered in 2015 at the age of 16.
-In November 2015, her step-brother, Nathan Matthews, was found guilty of her murder and was sentenced to life in prison with eligibility for parole after 33 years.
+In November 2015, her step-brother, Nathan Matthews, 28, was found guilty of her murder and was sentenced to life in prison with eligibility for parole after 33 years.
 His girlfriend, Shauna Hoare, was found guilty of manslaughter and sentenced to 17 years in prison, although Hoare had insisted to police that she had nothing to do with the killing, or dismembering Watts' body and hiding the parts.
 Both Matthews and Hoare were also convicted of conspiracy to kidnap, preventing the lawful burial of a body, perverting the course of justice and possession of two stun guns.

-Disappearance, investigation, body discovery and arrests
+Disappearance

-Becky Watts was last seen at home in St George, Bristol, on the morning of 19 February 2015 by her step-mother Anjie Galsworthy.
+Becky Watts was last seen at home at 18 Crown Hill in St George, Bristol, on the morning of 19 February 2015 by her step-mother Anjie Galsworthy.
 Suffering with multiple sclerosis, Galsworthy left the house at around 11:15 for a hospital appointment.
 Watts was reported missing at around 16:00 the following day.
 Investigators found that her phone, laptop and tablet computer were missing from the house, but she had not taken any money or spare clothes with her and did not tell anyone that she was going away.
-On 22 February, Avon and Somerset Police made their first appeal for information about her disappearance, and the following day, her father and grandmother appeared at a press conference appealing for her return.
-An online campaign using the hashtag "#FindBecky" was launched on social media, reaching more than two million people worldwide.